 “Thanks again for another good, inspirational, and content rich morning.
 The content was again really good.
 We gained an incredible amount of relevant knowledge, and you had structured in a way that enables us to work on implementing it.
 Your presentation, spiced up with practical examples, worked really well.

 As you know I wanted “the influence of managerial behavior on the employee” on the agenda.
 I very much think that we were guided to realizing the factors that one as a manager must focus on in order to prevent stress among our employees and create a good everyday life.
 But I am are also aware that this is something we must work with more in our everyday life.

 “The section on “self-management” (not least relevant when it comes to what I just mentioned), as well as the discussion after, was good.
 You stressed the importance of “being present” and the importance of devoting time to leading the employees and taking the employees seriously, and that was important to us.

 As was the case with the first of your courses we attended, I think you stimulated our curiosity to learn more about leadership and learn more about people, which was the bonus I was expecting.

 As can be seen, I only have good things to say about the course.
 Frankly, I do think it is a good thing to also convey negative, constructive feedback – only in this particular case I can’t find anything negative to say.
 Your inspiring and captivating way of communicating your knowledge about this exciting topic was super good.
 Thank you once again”.

 “Thank you for your positive energy and good communication skills.
 You really made me think about the importance of being aware of “Stress signs” – both when it comes to myself and when it comes to the employees.

 “Many thanks for today.
 It was a great pleasure.
-Your presentation was sharply cut and fruitful.
-It was also great to see that the team was so engaged in a topic that to some can be seen as a private matter.”.
+Your presentation was sharply cut and gave us a lot.
+It was also great to see that the team was so engaged in a topic that to some can be seen as a private matter”.